 The guy was confused.
 Wasn’t he himself the owner?
 And if he wasn’t the owner, then wasn’t this guy sitting on his bike the temporary “owner”?
-“OK,” he said.
+“Okay,” he said.

 “He lives on Avenue D,” Ace’s friend said, motioning toward the projects.

 “No, you wanna go see him?”
 Ace’s friend asked.

 The guy paused.
 Things were clearly not going as planned.
 “Uhhhh, okay,” he said.